-Appendix B - 5 year plan - revised high level timeline of proposed changes Appendix C - response from the Cabinet Member for Adults and Health following HASC on 22^{nd} June 2018.
+Appendix B - 5 year plan - revised high level timeline of proposed changes following HASC on 22^{nd} June 2018.

-Appendix D - expected benefits from the proposals, the rationale for those benefits, the potential risk in delivery and how those risks would be managed.
+Appendix C - expected benefits from the proposals, the rationale for those benefits, the potential risk in delivery and how those risks would be managed.